mvajhi/DevOps_Lab/9-elk-stack/README.md

 docker-compose up -d
 ```

+## Deployment

-## Step 5: Connect Agent from Secondary Server to Main Server and Obtain Enrollment Token
+### Step 5: Connect Agent from Secondary Server to Main Server and Obtain Enrollment Token

 1. On the secondary server, navigate to the `9-elk-stack/services/elk-agent` directory.
 2. Open the `.env` file and set the necessary environment variables as mentioned in Step 4.